 PsyD in Clinical Psychology

 The academic and clinical core of GW's PsyD program is depth psychology from a psychoanalytic lens.
-We view personality, cognition, behaviors and affects as determined by a complex developmental process and the ever-changing dynamic relationship between a person’s history, internal experience and external context.
-Coursework exposes trainees to basic and advanced psychodynamic theory and practice, and the history of psychoanalysis.
+We view personality, cognition, behaviors and affects as influenced by a complex developmental process and the ever-changing dynamic relationship between a person’s history, internal experience and external context.

 Application Deadline: December 1